-ObamaCare’s family affordability glitch means family members with access to employer coverage costing less than roughly 9.5% of household income per member can’t get subsidies on the Health Insurance Marketplace.
-It is a glitch because this can leave family members and families who would have qualified for cost assistance without access to the employer-sponsored plan in a gap where they can’t afford coverage but can’t get cost assistance.
+ObamaCare’s family affordability glitch meant family members with access to employer coverage costing less than roughly 9.5% of household income per member can’t get subsidies on the Health Insurance Marketplace.
+It was a glitch because this could leave family members and families who would have qualified for cost assistance without access to the employer-sponsored plan in a gap where they couldn’t afford coverage and also couldn’t get cost assistance.

-Luckily for some families, those with a low enough income and children of the right age may still qualify for Medicaid / CHIP.
-Also, luckily a fix was proposed in 2022 to fix the family glitch.
+Luckily for some families, those with a low enough income and children of the right age still qualified for Medicaid / CHIP (still true).
+Also, luckily a rule was finalized in 2022 to fix the family glitch.

-UPDATE 2022: President Biden has proposed a fix to the family glitch.
-Instead of individual income being counted, family income will be counted and tax credits will be offered if a family’s coverage costs more than 10% of their income.
+UPDATE 2022: President Biden fixed the family glitch.
+Instead of individual income being counted, family income will be counted and tax credits will be offered if an employee’s share of family coverage costs more than 9.5% (adjusted) of household income.

 The exemption amounts started at 8% and 9.5% respectively, and have gone up slightly each year.
 Consider this when reading the information below, and make sure to use the current numbers in practice (they can be found in the instructions for form 8965 each year).

 We have offered the 2017 numbers as an example below.
 See Affordability Exemptions and the Family Affordability Glitch for 2017 Plans.

 - If the cheapest employer plan costs more than 8.16% for self-only or family-member-only coverage, that family member qualifies for an exemption from the fee.

 - If the cheapest employer plan costs more than 9.69% for self-only or family-member-only coverage, then that family member can use marketplace cost assistance (but must be approved from HealthCare.Gov first).